About to Graduate From College

 Whenever I went out to eat with my friends, I would ask them to use my credit card so I could get cash back.
 They would pay me their share in cash.

 Whenever we split gas from driving for a long time, I would gladly offer my 5% cash back credit card to be used to pay at the gas station.
 Again, they would reimburse me in cash.
 I was in the cash back madness mode.

 With these credit cards, I was cutting my monthly food bill down from $300 to $291 a month and my fuel costs from $200 to $190.
-I knew that every single penny counted.
-I wanted to save as much as possible while still living a comfortable lifestyle.
+I knew that every single penny counted, and I wanted to save as much as possible while still living a comfortable lifestyle.

-I was eating great.
 My apartment was pretty nice for $500.
 I had a short commute to work.
-I enjoyed learning about new technology at work.
+Learning about new technologies at work was incredibly interesting.
 I still saw my friends.
+My diet was incredible.
 Nothing more could be asked for, and the extra money helped provide a sense of financial security.

 My monthly expenses dwindled to roughly $1,300.

 Find New Forms of Entertainment